 This chart describes the expected percentage of people who perform the job of Technical Support Analyst II that make less than that salary.
 For example 50% of the people who perform the job of Technical Support Analyst II are expected to make less than the median.

 Provides technical support to system users and customer support staff.
 Evaluates user needs, defines technical problems, and works with engineering/development staff to determine solutions.
 Assists customer in implementing solutions.
 Performs ongoing activities to maintain and enhance overall system performance.
-May require an associate's degree.
+Typically requires a bachelor's degree.
 Typically reports to a project leader or manager.
 Gaining exposure to some of the complex tasks within the job function.
 Occasionally directed in several aspects of the work.
-Typically requires 2 -4 years of related experience and a bachelor's degree.
+Typically requires 2 -4 years of related experience.
 View full job description